shyambhat/InstagramKit/README.md

 InstagramKit
 ==================

 A neat little blocks-based Objective C wrapper for the Instagram API.

-It readily parses the JSON responses on a background thread and does the dirty work for you so you just have to deal with Instagram model objects.
-Harnesses the power of AFNetworking under the hood.
+Built atop AFNetworking 2, it rips through the JSON asynchronously to give you ready-to-use Instagram model objects..

 ##Installation